-During the Reporting Period and up to the date of this annual report, each of Mr. Leung, Ms. Chan and Ms. Kwong has undertaken more than 15 hours of relevant professional training in compliance with Rule 5.15 of the GEM Listing Rules.
+During the Reporting Period and up to the date of this annual report, Ms. Kwong has undertaken more than 15 hours of relevant professional training in compliance with Rule 5.15 of the GEM Listing Rules.

 COMPLIANCE OFFICER

 Mr. Wong Man Por, an executive Director, is the compliance officer of the Company.
 Please refer to the section headed "Biographical Details of Directors and Senior Management" of this annual report for details of his biographical information.